70 cases produced / 13.0 ABV

 Swan is a Heritage clone, named for Joseph Swan, a pioneer of Pinot Noir in Sonoma County during the late 1960’s and 70’s.

-The provenance is less clear, however.
+Where the original vines came from is not clear.
 Swan never kept any written records, but Mahoney did, and he traced the cuttings from an experimental vineyard in Oakville in 1959 to Martin Ray, who allegedly brought them down from Mount Eden from the “old” Paul Masson vineyards, whereby they initially came over from Romanée Conti.
-No one will ever know for sure, but it makes a good story, and one cannot argue that the Swan clone is a solid choice for cool-climate appellations.
+No one will know for sure, but it makes a good story, and one cannot argue that the Swan clone is a solid choice for cool-climate appellations.
 It is known to produce bright and rich Pinot Noir, lighter in color than many other clones, with intense aromatics and an elegant, earthy character.

-The Swan clone from Old Road #3 Vineyard was picked in early September, and the lot was partially whole-cluster fermented (roughly 25%) and cold-soaked with hand punch-downs for 48 hours.
-It was sent to age in neutral French oak and bottled in January 2016.
+The Swan clone was handpicked on the night of August 25th, 2016, from the Old Road #3 Vineyard in the dual appellation of Petaluma Gap and Sonoma Coast.
+The lot was partially whole-cluster fermented (roughly 20%) using native yeast, and left to ferment slowly at low temps.
+It was sent to age in neutral French oak, touched as little as possible, and bottled in January 2018.